535 Thurlow St Suite 100,Vancouver, BC

 1) Different Theoretical Foundation

-2) Different Needling Location and Treatment Method
+2) Different Treatment Method

-4) Different Types of Qi Being Activated
+4) Different Level of Qi Activation

 -